StreetSupport/gmhan/content/about/_index.md

     include:

-    * Co-produced a [Rough Sleeping Strategy](<link to resources>) for the city
+    * Co-producing a **[Rough Sleeping Strategy](<link to resources>)** for the city.

-    * Taking the decision to deliver the Bed Every Night emergency shelter scheme, which has halved rough sleeping in Greater Manchester.
+    * Taking the decision to deliver the **Bed Every Night emergency shelter scheme**, which has halved rough sleeping in Greater Manchester.

-    * Raising the question of family homelessness to the Programme Board Chaired by the Mayor Andy Burnham to change the approach to how families are supported in temporary accommodation
+    * Securing funding for a **homeless families scheme** by highlighting the issue with Mayor Andy Burnham and the GM Programme Board.

-    * Shining the spotlight on youth homelessness, resulting in the development of a second Social Impact Bond programme focused on this issue
+    * Shining the spotlight on youth homelessness, resulting in the development of a **Youth Homelessness Social Impact Bond** programme focused on this issue.

-    * Supporting the evolution of a community night shelter in a local borough into a formal commissioned partner of the Bed Every Night programme
+    * Supporting the evolution of a **community partnership** within a a local borough to work alongside and receive funding from the Local Authority.

-    * Informed the national asks made by the Mayor of Greater Manchester to parties during the 2019 General Election
+    * Informed the **national political asks** made by the Mayor of Greater Manchester to parties during the 2019 General Election
   heading: What have we achieved so far?
 whoIs:
   body: >-